 DO NOT submit original documents - they will not be returned.
 Make sure all copies are legible.

 Letters from family, relatives, and friends are not recommended.
 If this is the ONLY information that can be provided, you must meet with a Financial Assistance Counselor to determine what is acceptable.
-If the FAS Counselor approves submission of such letters, they must be returned to Financial Assistance Services, not Registration.
+If the FAS Counselor approves submission of such letters, they must be returned to Financial Assistance Services.

-Appeals submitted without documentation will be pending until the required documentation is received.
+Appeals submitted without documentation will be denied or returned without review.

 Documents must be submitted according to the requirements listed above; however, this DOES NOT GUARANTEE approval.